xapax/security/cmd.md

 If you want to map a drive from another network to your filesystem you can do that like this:

 ```
+# This will map it to drive z
 net use z: \\192.168.1.101\SYSVOL

+# This will map it to the first available drive-letter
+net use * \\192.168.1.101\SYSVOL
 ```

 Here you map the drive to the letter **z**.
 If the command is successfull you should now be able to access those files by entering the **z** drive.